programmingAthlete/BruteSniffing_Fisher/README.md

     * menu.py - python file to extract the menus into dictionaries from the 'menu.txt' file
 * Includes
     * includes.py - some functions used by the modules
-* modules - objects for the the controller (navigator between menus) and the attacks.
-Edit here to add/remove features
+* modules - objects for the controller (navigator between menus) and the attacks.
+Edit here to add/remove features.
+Each attack should be a class with a run method.
 * data - Where the cloned pages and the found credentials are stored - the relative directories will be created.
 A password list is also found in the BruteForce subdirectory.
 * Server - code to put in the index.php file on the server for the fishing